 Peter spent his youth in Lebanon during that country’s civil war, surviving years of violence and undergoing compulsory military training in his teens.
 He moved to New York to study philosophy at NYU and has gone on to attain national recognition in three fields: as a writer and activist; as a political strategist; and during the 1990s, as a producer/engineer.

 Peter was among the first internet staffers to work in a presidential campaign war room, directing online outreach and rapid response for John Kerry’s 2004 campaign.
 In 2006, he became Hillary Clinton’s senior digital strategist and was later named Internet Director for her 2008 presidential run.
-Peter is the co-founder of Verrit with his wife Leela Daou and hosts The Daou of Politics, a podcast in partnership with Westwood One.
+Peter remains active in Democratic politics and works with his wife Leela Daou to raise awareness on important issues.